 Another festival highlight will be the all-star Electric Lady Big Band – “50 years of Hendrix Masterpiece”.
 A 16-piece ensemble featuring an all-star cast of leading jazz improvisors – including Laura Jurd, Yazz Ahmed, Nathaniel Facey and Iain Ballamy – tackle Jimi Hendrix’s 1968 album Electric Ladyland.
 The band feature brand new arrangements by guitarist Denny Ilett inspired by the legendary Gil Evan’s reworkings of Hendrix in the 1970s.

 Also appearing is stunning ECM record label artists, Israeli-born pianist Shai Maestro.
 Shai is familiar to UK audiences through his thrilling work with bassist/composer Avishai Cohen.
-He’s now confirming that promise in his own group, with sometime Lee Konitz drummer Ziv Ravitz and Peruvian bassist Jorge Roeder, one of the most powerful and harmonious collaborations in the This year’s Leeds Jazz Festival takes place at Leeds College of Music and the Wardrobe over the weekend of 18-21 July.
-We’ve just announced the 2019 line up
+He’s now confirming that promise in his own group, with sometime Lee Konitz drummer Ziv Ravitz and Peruvian bassist Jorge Roeder, one of the most powerful and harmonious collaborations in the jazz world today.

 All artists and venues featuring at this years festival plus fringe eventsFull Listing